gvwilson/buildtogether.tech/src/research/index.md

 group did better at the analytic task, but there was no statistically significant difference on the creative task.

+The broader topic of
-The [%i "pair programming!effect of personality" %]broader topic of personality[%/i%] also comes up in discussions of pair programming: do you need to be an extrovert to reap its benefits, is the contrast in personality with your peer important, and so on.
+personality[%i "pair programming!effect of personality" %] also comes up in discussions of pair programming: do you need to be an extrovert to reap its benefits, is the contrast in personality with your peer important, and so on.
 Several studies have addressed these questions;
 [%b Hannay2010 %] is a good place to start reading about them.
 As they